Taking care of your hair is of the utmost importance if you want to avoid losing it. Hair maintenance can be done in several ways.

 There are numerous scalp massaging devices found online and some of them could hold benefits, but we would advise you to be cautious of claims that hair growth will happen as a result of using them.

-This method of scalp stimulation might work for some men, but FDA-approved medications prescribed by Sons are a far more likely approach to slow and hopefully stop your hair loss.
+This method of scalp stimulation might work for some men, but MHRA-approved medications such as Finasteride and Minoxidil are more likely to slow and even prevent further hair loss.

 Is scratching ever beneficial for your hair?